- Find meetings near you

 DUI Impacts Life: Don’t Get Behind the Wheel Intoxicated

-Ultimately, the consequences stemming from a drinking and driving offense can be life changing.
+Ultimately, the consequences stemming from a drinking and driving offense can be life-changing.

 If you find yourself in a position where you’ve had too much to drink and you’re contemplating whether to drive home, play it safe and call a friend or pay for a rideshare service instead.

 At the end of the day, it’s simply not worth the risk.
-DUI impacts life in too many ways and it’s better to not take the risk at all.
+DUI impacts life in too many ways and it’s better not to take the risk at all.

 Looking for the right alcohol addiction treatment center?
-Call 800-948-8417 Sponsored today.
+Call